-People ask me all the time why I resigned my commission in the Army with 15+ years of service.
+People ask me all the time why I resigned my commission as an Army Officer, considering I had 15+ years of service.
 What was I thinking?
 Why would I give up my pension?
 Why would I walk away from a successful Army National Guard Officer career?

 First off, I did not make my decision to resign my commission a random or overnight decision.
 In fact, I spent two years thinking about it.
 I weighed the pros and cons.
 I analyzed it thoroughly.
 I calculated what my pension would be.
 I talked with trusted superiors and friends.
 I even talked to some retirees.
 I did my due diligence.
 So, it wasn’t some rash decision I made because someone upset me or because I had a bad day.
 It wasn’t an easy decision either.